Technology and Innovation

 Require significant public and private open space and outdoor amenities.
 Work with development projects to provide publicly accessible, private open space as part of their site plans.

 Policy LU-5.4: Zone to attract emerging technology businesses.

 Allow and attract innovative and emerging technology businesses to South San Francisco through flexible use and zoning requirements.

 Policy LU-5.5: Improve connectivity for R&D workforces.

-Maintain vehicular infrastructure and improve circulation to accommodate the unique demands for R&D workplaces.
+Maintain vehicular infrastructure and improve circulation to accommodate the travel demand of existing and future workplaces.